 Ranger Mike of the National Park Services guides us along as we explore this amazing site.
 Fort Jefferson covers 16 acres and is made up of 16 million bricks.
 It was one of America’s greatest military assets, as it its location is right along the world’s busiest shipping lanes.

 For this field trip, we take you over to Collinsville, Illinois to visit one of the most sophisticated prehistoric native civilizations, the Cahokia Mound State Historic Site.
 Cahokia was the biggest American Indian site covering six square miles and had about 10 to 20 thousand people, called the Mississippians.

 In this video, we take you on a tour with one of the lead in-house archeologists to learn more about the site and the people who lived there.

 The San Jacinto Monument is located in Harris County, Texas.
 The historic site is dedicated to the heroes of the battle of San Jacinto.
 We explore the 567.31-foot-high monument, the museum and the USS Texas.

-The USS Texas is noteworthy for being one of six remaining ships that have served in both world wars.
+The USS Texas is noteworthy for being one of six remaining ships that served in both World Wars.
 It is over 100 years old and is the first battleship memorial museum in the United States.

 In this virtual field trip, we take you to the Kennedy Space Center.
 The Kennedy Space Center incorporates about 700 different buildings which most people aren’t allowed in but we take a look at the Visitor Center with Discovery Dan.